prideout/prideout.github.com/_posts/2011-12-29-go-and-renderman.md

 )
 {% endhighlight %}

+You can then call C functions as you'd expect.
+Since go is a system-level language, the mapping is fairly simple.
+Here's how I wrapped RenderMan's `RiBegin` call:

+{% highlight go %}
+func Begin(name string) {
+    if name == "" {
+        C.RiBegin(nil)
+        return
+    }
+    pName := C.CString(name)
+    defer C.free(unsafe.Pointer(pName))
+    C.RiBegin(pName)
+}
+{% endhighlight %}

+I suppose I didn't need to use `defer` here, but it seems like a good habit when working with explictly-allocated memory.
+The defer keyword is an interesting alternative to the RAII paradigm that grew out of languages with exception handling.
+Go doesn't have exceptions, which I'm quite happy about.
+The language designers added features that do more than enough to compensate.

 ## Conclusion

-So far I'm loving Go.
-I have a couple small gripes.
+So far I'm loving Go, especially when compared to vanilla C.  I have a couple small gripes.
 For example, enumerations aren't totally type-safe since they can be freely exchanged with `int`.
-(They do, however, have a cute feature called "iota" -- look it up.)
+They do, however, have a cute feature called `iota` (look it up).

 More importantly, the built-in math package assumes that you want to use 64-bit floats, which isn't ideal when interfacing with graphics API's like OpenGL and RenderMan.
 Ideally, a math library could be written using generics, which is another missing feature in Go.

-However, I understand that simplicity comes at a price; personally, I'm willing to pay!
+I love Go's minimalism so much that I'm willing to live with a few missing features, at least for the time being.